michaelryanmcneill/sample-angular-node/README.md

 ```
 Create a config.js file using config.sample.js as a template.
 Fill in your Twitter App API Keys.
 You will need to [create a Twitter application](https://apps.twitter.com/).

-Install node module dependencies:

-Copy the contents of the repository, including the .openshift/ directory to your private OpenShift repository and commit and deploy the changes.
+Copy the contents of the repository, including the .openshift/ directory and the config.js file to your private OpenShift repository and commit and deploy the changes.

 Once the deploy completes, go to [http://example-namespace.rhcloud.com](http://example-namespace.rhcloud.com) in your browser.

 Resources
 ----